vicinityh2020/vicinity-get-started/docs/getstarted.rst

 This "simple:)" get started guide provides step by step approach to integrate IoT infrastructure in VICINITY.

 -----------------------------------------------
-Install the VICINITY Gateway API from GitHub (Level Experienced)
+Install the VICINITY Gateway API from GitHub
 -----------------------------------------------
 We will start with simple VICINITY Gateway API installation.